oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 demand.
 However, PR#1352 introduced a delayed leave behavior to the library that results in blocking threads for an `implementation-defined` duration inside an arena if there is no active demand arcoss all arenas.
-This change significantly improved performance in cases where the application is run on high thread count systems.<br>
+This change significantly improved performance for various application on high thread count systems.<br>
 The main idea is that usually, after one parallel computation ends, another will start after some time.
 The delayed leave behavior is a heuristic to utilize this, covering most cases within `implementation-defined` duration.